React (software): Routing

+For full-stack applications, the React documentation recommends using a React framework such as Next.js or React Router, which provide routing and other application-level features that React itself does not prescribe.

 Virtual DOM

 Another notable feature is the use of a virtual Document Object Model, or Virtual DOM.
 React creates an in-memory data-structure, similar to the browser DOM.
 Every time components are rendered, the result is compared with the virtual DOM.
 It then updates the browser's displayed DOM efficiently with only the computed differences.
 This process is called reconciliation.
 This allows the programmer to write code as if the entire page is rendered on each change, while React only renders the components that actually change.
 This selective rendering provides a major performance boost.

 Updates

 When ReactDOM.render is called again for the same component and target, React represents the new UI state in the Virtual DOM and determines which parts (if any) of the living DOM needs to change.

 The virtualDOM will update the realDOM in real-time.

 Lifecycle methods

 Lifecycle methods for class-based components use a form of hooking that allows the execution of code at set points during a component's lifetime.